PhoenixGreen/Cypherpunktimes-articles/april-news.md

 Keonne Rodriguez and William Lonergan Hill Are Charged with Operating Samourai Wallet, an Unlicensed Money Transmitting Business That Executed Over $2 Billion in Unlawful Transactions and Laundered Over $100 Million in Criminal Proceeds

 The crypto community has criticized the recent arrests, fearing it could be another attempt by the U.S. government to crack down on crypto, with some analysts and commentators expressing concerns about the potential impact on Bitcoin and the privacy of transactions.

+Call it an assault on privacy or an attack on free speech, but the reality on the ground is that any money that flows into an application designed to mix funds to shield user addresses is being treated as laundered funds, no matter the purpose or destination.

+What do you think about this situation?
+Has Bitcoin become part of the financial system it once loathed?
+Do Bitcoin enthusiasts even realize what is happening or are they just happy because the price is rising?
+Comment below with your opinions.

 Relating stories: